-The only stores that we are aware of in Australia & NZ that might have problems with barcodes purchased from resellers like ourselves are Woolworths Australia (central branches) and Super Retail Group stores.
-Woolworths require barcode verification reports directly from GS1, & Super Retail Group apparently require the product manufacturer (you) to be a member of GS1 & also require GS1 verification certificates.
+The only retail chain that we are aware of in Australia & NZ that might have problems with barcodes purchased from resellers like ourselves is the Super Retail Group.
+The Super Retail Group apparently require the product manufacturer (you) to be a member of GS1 & also require GS1 verification certificates.
 (Super Retail Group stores are Amart All Sports, BCF Boating Camping Fishing, Goldcross Cycles, FCO Fishing Camping Outdoors, Ray’s Outdoors, Rebel Sport, Supercheap Auto and Super Retail Commercial).
 As far as we know, our barcodes work for all other retailers and retail products in Australia and New Zealand.
-Some retailers in Australia & NZ require barcode verification reports (eg Coles, Bunnings, Foodstuffs, Progressive & other retail chains) – we can provide these for our barcode numbers – we are the only barcode reseller that we know of who can do this – hence our barcodes are accepted in MORE retail stores worldwide than any other barcode reseller.
+Some retailers in Australia & NZ require barcode verification reports (eg Woolworths, Coles, Bunnings, Foodstuffs, Progressive & other retail chains) – we can provide these for our barcode numbers – we are the only barcode reseller that we know of who can do this – hence our barcodes are accepted in MORE retail stores worldwide than any other barcode reseller.
 Hence, if you need a barcode for your product, Barcodes limited can help you, and save you $$$$$.
 Note – the barcode images we supply for magazines and books are based on ISBN or ISSN numbers and are accepted by all retailers worldwide.

 Yes.
 Our barcodes will work anywhere that either UPC or EAN barcodes are scanned – which is most of the modern world.
 This includes Australia, USA, Canada, the UK, Europe, Asia, South America, the Middle East & anywhere else that uses barcodes.
 The only limitation that we know of outside of Australia is a couple of stores in the United States (Kroger’s & Wal-Mart).
 They all require registration with a barcode organisation that will verify your product barcodes à if you do manage to sell your product to these chains, you will be very happy & have enough money to pay the annual fees.
 See here for further information.